-Caterpillar’s model 619 motor scraper was the very first of their ‘600’ series machines and introduced quite a few innovations not seen on their previous DW series motor scrapers.
+Caterpillar’s model 619 motor scraper was the very first of its ‘600’ series machines and introduced quite a few innovations not seen on its previous DW series motor scrapers.
 By Richard Campbell

 We last took a look at the Caterpillar 619 in December 2006, and since that time a lot of new material on the type has been collected by your author, so its high time the type was reviewed.